Quota Mechanisms: Finite-Sample Optimality and Robustness

-The reasoning in \cref{ex:binary} extends to any single-agent problem.
-Consider any cyclically monotone social choice function $x \colon \Th \to \D(\XX)$.
-By \cref{res:equivalence}, this social choice function $x$ is one-shot implementable using some transfer rule $t$.
+The reasoning in \cref{ex:binary} extends to any single-agent problem, as follows.
+Consider a cyclically monotone social choice function $x \colon \Th \to \D(\XX)$.
+By \cref{res:equivalence}, this social choice function $x$ is one-shot implementable using some transfer function $T$.
 In the $K$-composite problem, if transfers are allowed, then in each problem the principal can separately apply the one-shot mechanism with transfer function $T$.
 This mechanism implements $x$ exactly, for every realized type vector.
 Thus, with a single agent, implementation with transfers does not depend on the type distribution.
-In the rest of the paper, we explore the robustness of quota mechanisms to the type distributions and to agents' beliefs about each other.
+In the rest of the paper, we explore the robustness of quota mechanisms to the distribution of the agents' types and to agents' beliefs about each other.